stephanstapel/ZUGFeRD-csharp/README.md

 descriptor.Save("zugferd-v2.xml", ZUGFeRDVersion.Version21, Profile.Basic); // save as version 2.1
 ```

+For reading and writing XRechnung invoices, please see below.

 # Special references
 The library allows to add special references to an invoice which are pretty rare but nevertheless supported: